Schedule An Inspection!

 Early spring in Tennessee is synonymous with many things such as windy storms, crocuses, warmer temperatures and the advent of skunk season.
 East Tennessee is remarkably biodiverse, having thousands of different species of insects, birds, reptiles, amphibians, mammals, and fish.
 One of the most notorious species is the striped skunk (Mephitus mephitis)

 We are blessed to have the striped skunk as one of our many species, and they make themselves known toward the middle of January.
 It is then that mating season begins and continues through early March.
 Males travel to find females, and fight viciously over them, often spraying each other.
+While these animals are benefits to the local environment, they can sometimes pose a threat to humans and pets.

 Skunk Breeding Season